Applying for Post-Graduate Teacher Training

 Post-graduate teacher training is only available to "post-graduates," or those who have already completed a bachelor's degree.
 To prove this, you'll need to send your undergraduate transcript to each master's program you apply to.
 Some master's degree programs only admit students with high GPAs, but others look at applicants more holistically.

 Take the GRE

 One of the most challenging application requirements for post-graduate teacher training is passing the Graduate Record Examination (GRE), administered by the Educational Testing Service (ETS).
 You can take the test at one of hundreds of computer-based testing centers across the U.S. It takes about 2.5 to three hours to complete and covers analytical writing, as well as verbal and quantitative reasoning skills.
-Contact your programs of choice to learn what GRE scores they require.
 Since this exam is so important to get into a post-graduate teacher training program, you may want to take a test preparation course to make sure you get the highest score possible.

 Other Post-Graduate Requirements